Chomama/war-java/README.md

 # WAR

 This project runs the card game War (based on the rules described [here](https://bicyclecards.com/how-to-play/war/)).
 This project was aimed to create a RESTful service with two endpoints - one to start the game with two simulated players and an endpoint to get lifetime wins for each player.
+A simple UI is running on the root URL with buttons to call each of these endpoints.

 ## Features